-Own funds are calculated in accordance with the Financial Business Act in addition to guidelines on adequate capital base and solvency requirement for credit institutions (Vejledning om tilstrækkeligt kapitalgrundlag og solvensbehov for kreditinstitutter) issued by the Danish FSA.
+Own funds are calculated in accordance with the Capital Requirements Regulation in addition to guidelines on adequate capital base and solvency requirement for credit institutions (Vejledning om tilstrækkeligt kapitalgrundlag og solvensbehov for kreditinstitutter) issued by the Danish FSA.

 Solvency is calculated as own funds as a percentage of the risk-weighted assets.
-Own funds are determined in accordance with the requirements in chapter 10 of the Financial Business Act, while the weighted assets are calculated in accordance with Executive Order for the Faroe Islands on Calculation of Risk Exposures, Own Funds and Solvency Need.
+Own funds and the weighted assets are calculated in accordance with the Capital Requirements Regulation.